icespite/RazerViperUltimate-Battery-Status/README.md

 # TODO

 - [x] add Razer Viper Ultimate (Wired) support
 - [x] fix power equal zero when change to wired

-  if you want to kill the process, please run `openrazer-daemon -s` after doing this.

 - [ ] add confirmation on notification